stevejboyer/santa-claude/README.md

 > He sees you when you're coding!
 He knows when your session's awake! 👀

 Santa Claude is a usage tracking wrapper for [Claude Code](https://claude.ai/code) that helps you monitor your Pro/Max plan usage limits.
-It transparently wraps 🎁 the `claude` CLI, providing real-time session tracking and stats about your Claude Code usage.
+It transparently wraps 🎁 the `claude` CLI (from the `@anthropic-ai/claude-code` package), providing real-time session tracking and stats about your Claude Code usage.

 ## Why Santa Claude?